-Notice to extend a first-year student’s probation into his or her second year, or to place a second- or third-year student on probation, shall be given in a formal probation meeting with the dean, deputy dean, or associate dean, and the student’s department chair.
+Notice to extend a first-year student’s probation into the second year, or to place a second- or third-year student on probation, shall be given in a formal probation meeting with the dean, deputy dean, or associate dean, and the student’s department chair.
 The student is encouraged to bring to the probation meeting a faculty member or another adviser selected from the administration of Yale School of Drama.
-Following the meeting, the student receives written confirmation of his or her probationary status, the reasons for the probation, and the improvement required within a defined time frame to have this probationary status removed.
+Following the meeting, the student receives written confirmation of the student’s probationary status, the reasons for the probation, and the improvement required within a defined time frame to have this probationary status removed.
 No second- or third-year student on probation may participate in the Yale Cabaret.
 Failure to have the probationary status removed within the time frame usually leads to dismissal.

-Probation beyond a student’s first year may be imposed when the faculty expresses serious reservation about the ability or willingness of the student to meet the requirements of his or her program when evaluated by the criteria noted above.
-A student who, in the judgment of the department chair or the dean, is not achieving appropriate standards of professional practice in his or her art, craft, or discipline, or meeting the requirements of his or her program when evaluated by the criteria noted above under Evaluation, may be dismissed, whether or not the student is on probation.
+Probation beyond a student’s first year may be imposed when the faculty expresses serious reservation about the ability or willingness of the student to meet the requirements of the student’s program when evaluated by the criteria noted above.
+Students who, in the judgment of the department chair or the dean, are not achieving appropriate standards of professional practice in their art, craft, or discipline, or meeting the requirements of their program when evaluated by the criteria noted above under Evaluation, may be dismissed, whether or not they are on probation.

 Students may also be dismissed at any time for serious breaches of Yale School of Drama or Yale University policy.
 Once dismissed, a student is not eligible for readmission.